James Naile

-James Aubrey Naile (born February 8, 1993) is an American professional baseball pitcher in the St. Louis Cardinals organization.
-He has played in Major League Baseball (MLB) for the Cardinals.
+James Aubrey Naile (born February 8, 1993) is an American professional baseball pitcher for the Kia Tigers of the KBO League.
+He previously played in Major League Baseball (MLB) for the St. Louis Cardinals.

 Amateur career

 Naile graduated from Charleston High School in Charleston, Missouri.
 He attended Parkland College, a junior college, despite receiving offers from Arkansas State University and Southeast Missouri State University, which both play college baseball in NCAA Division I. After spending two years at Parkland, Naile transferred to the University of Alabama at Birmingham (UAB) to play for the UAB Blazers.
 Naile had Tommy John surgery to repair the ulnar collateral ligament of the elbow in 2013.